bitshares/bitshares.github.io-old/_posts/en/2015-06-08-migrating-to-bitshares-2.0.md

 Under BitShares 2.0, accounts are transferable and have different prices based upon the quality of the account name so that they can double as DNS names.
-Any premium names registered on or after June 8, 2015 will be given the prefix "bts-" after the migration.
+Any premium names registered on or after June 8, 2015 (US Eastern time) will be given the prefix "bts-" after the migration.

-**Update: All account names registered after 2015-06-17 will be migrated if and only if they were registered using the [BitShares Faucet](https://faucet.bitshares.org/).**
+**Update: All account names registered on or after 2015-06-18 (US Eastern time) will be migrated if and only if they were registered using the [BitShares Faucet](https://faucet.bitshares.org/).**

 ## Open Order Migration